invenia/Intervals.jl/docs/src/index.md

 #### Equality

-Two `AbstractInterval`s are considered equal if they have identical left and right endpoints (taking bounds into account):
+Two `AbstractInterval`s are considered equal if they have identical lower and upper endpoints (taking bounds into account):

 ```jldoctest